nesi/perf-training/_lessons/python-scatter/03a-numba.md

 (Make sure you have the `BOOST_DIR` environment set as described [here.](introduction))

- 1. profile the code to get baseline timings using the approach described [here](profiling)
+ 1. profile *scatter.py* to get a baseline timing using the approach described [here](profiling)
- 2. incrementally add `@jit` decorators to the most time consuming functions
+ 2. incrementally add `@jit` decorators to the most time consuming functions.
+Start with the lowest level functions and move up the call stack.
  3. compare the performance with the original code